RIVeR-Lab/Azure_Kinect_DK/README.md

 `sudo apt install libk4abt1.0-dev`
 `sudo apt install k4a-tools=1.3.0`

-To set up the rules file, navigate to https://github.com/microsoft/Azure-Kinect-Sensor-SDK, and copy 'scripts/99-k4a.rules' into '/etc/udev/rules.d/'
+To set up the rules for the Kinect, navigate to https://github.com/microsoft/Azure-Kinect-Sensor-SDK, and copy 'scripts/99-k4a.rules' into '/etc/udev/rules.d/'
+Then update the rules for your machine.
+`udevadm control --reload-rules && udevadm trigger`

 Lastly, verify the drivers were set up correctly by launching the camera viewer.
 `sudo k4aviewer`